RobTillaart/FRAM_I2C/README.md

 its content after a reboot as it is non-volatile, even for years.
 That makes it ideal to store configuration or logging data in a project.

+Last but not least FRAM allows much more write cycles than any EEPROM.
+Typical FRAM allows 10^12 write cycless (see datasheet) where an ATMEGA328 (UNO) supports 10^5 write cycles (https://docs.arduino.cc/learn/built-in-libraries/eeprom).
+That is a factor of 10 million more write cycles.

 #### Fujitsu